-An important aspect of our educational program is the ongoing analysis of how our curriculum fulfills the ideals and goals of the college's mission and the learning objectives set forth by each department and program.
-Analysis based on learning objectives and learning outcomes plays a crucial role in assessing our programs while maintaining faculty autonomy and creativity.
+An important aspect of our educational program is the ongoing analysis of how well our curriculum fulfills the ideals and goals of the college's mission, educational goals, and the expected learning outcomes articulated by each department and program.
+Analysis based on learning outcomes plays a crucial role in assessing our programs while maintaining faculty autonomy and creativity.

-The Assessment Report, due by June 30 each year, is your opportunity to describe how you evaluate student achievement of departmental or program student learning objectives and how your assessments are incorporated into curriculum planning.
+The Assessment Report, due by June 30 each year, is an opportunity to describe how your department or program evaluates actual student learning outcomes in relation to expected outcomes and incorporates your assessments into curriculum planning.

 In your annual report please provide the following information:

 Please note that effective, meaningful assessment of learning outcomes does not need to be burdensome.
-Whatever the process, the establishment of meaningful "feedback loops" to discuss and act on data is key to the usefulness of outcome assessment.
+Whatever the process, establishing meaningful processes to discuss and act on data is key to the usefulness of outcomes assessment.

-Please contact Lisa Ferrari (email@example.com) with questions, comments, or concerns.
+Please contact Julie Nelson Christoph (email@example.com) or any member of the S.L.O. team with questions, comments, or concerns.

 Thank you for your on-going assessment work.

 Julie Nelson Christoph